Rememberance Service and Tree Planting Ceremony

-Dublin History Group and local community donations provided the funding.
+Local Grants Program, Dublin History Group and local community donations

-Avenue were those that were named on local Honour Rolls.
-A further seven
+in the Memorial Avenue were those that were named on local Honour Rolls.

-were also discovered by the Dublin History Group while researching the
+A further seven were also discovered by the Dublin History Group while

-dense shade.
-They will grow to about 10 meters tall with a yellow flower
+for forming dense shade.
+They will grow to about 10 meters tall with

 Gwen presenting Pat with a copy of her memories & FFCF & her Father